pacs-course/pacs-examples/Examples/README.md

 **NOW YOU ARE READY TO ENJOY THE EXAMPLES**

+**NOTE FOR C++ PARALLEL ALGORITHMS**
-**NOTE** Some test use the native parallel programming of c++ that, at least with gnu and LLVM compiler, requires haning the multithreading building block library installed and link to the `libtbb.so` library.
+Some test use the native parallel programming of c++ that, at least with gnu and LLVM compiler, requires having the multithreading building block library installed, and to link to the `libtbb.so` library when compiling your code.
 Check that the library is installed in your system (it's available on all Linux distribution, but not necessarily by default!).

+## CODE DOCUMENTATION ##
+I tried, as far as possible, to use [Doxygen](https://www.doxygen.nl/) to document the code.
+Doxygen requires to be run in the directory with the specific source files of which you want to produce documentation.
+It uses a *special file*, typically called `Doxyfile`, of which you can generate a prototype with the command `doxygen -g`.
+The file should then be changed to satisfy your needs.
+However, I have produced in this folder a Doxyfile, called `DoxyfileCommon`, with the most useful options already set.
+You have to

+- Look for the line with `INCLUDE_PATH` and change the last path with the full path of the folder where the general include files of the Examples reside in your PC.
+It may be found easily by adding `/include` to the string obtaining by typing `pwd` in the folder where this README file resides.
+- If you have not [graphviz](https://graphviz.org/) installed (but I warmly suggest you to intall it, it is available in any Linux distro), you also have to set `HAS_DOT` to `NO`.
+- After this preliminary steps, go in the directory where the specific example reside, copy the `DoxyfileCommon` with the name `Doxyfile` and run `doxygen` (or `doxygen Doxifile`).
+- In the sub-directory `doc/html` you should have the file `index.html`, that you can open with your favourite browser and look at the documentation.
+More info on how to use Doxygen is availabel in the Doxigen site.

 ## FURTHER INFO ##